-Dr Lindsay Hall brings a fresh and down to earth perspective to our understanding of scripture in relation to how we live out our faith in our every day lives.
+Dr Lindsey Hall brings a fresh and down to earth perspective to our understanding of scripture in relation to how we live out our faith in our every day lives.
 She is passionate about the development of lay people and is an activist in Setting God’s People Free.

-Lindsay is an Associate Tutor at The Queen’s Foundation in Birmingham and Director of Vocations for the Diocese of Lichfield.
+Lindsey is an Associate Tutor at The Queen’s Foundation in Birmingham and Director of Vocations for the Diocese of Lichfield.
 Before this she taught theology at Trinity College, Dublin, The Church of Ireland Theological College and King’s College, London.

-Through these roles and her ministry Lindsay seeks to encourage the vocations of all of God’s people, individual and corporate.
+Through these roles and her ministry Lindsey seeks to encourage the vocations of all of God’s people, individual and corporate.
 She has taught on a range of modules for Readers and Ordinands including Pastoral Theology, Christian Doctrine, Preaching and New Testament.